 Baggage Delays, Theft, and Loss

-One of the awesome things about World Nomads is their coverage for baggage loss, delays, or even theft (they even cover sporting equipment like surf boards, etc.) For their basic plans, they have a maximum coverage of $500 per item while their explorer plan covers up to $1500 per item.
-If your bag is delayed for more than 12 hours, you can get reimbursed for up to $750.
-If you are held up in gun point while in the streets of South America, don’t fret, whatever you loose, World Nomads is likely to cover it.
+One of the awesome things about World Nomads is their coverage for baggage loss, delays, or even theft (they even cover sporting equipment like surfboards, etc.) For their basic plans, they have a maximum coverage of $500 per item while their Explorer plan covers up to $1500 per item.

 Insider Tip: When getting out any type of insurance policy, remember to read the fine print.
 For example, one common misconception is as long as you have travel insurance, you are covered when driving scooters or motorbikes.

-Another key feature that World Nomads Travel Insurance has is The One Call Assistance Services.
-Made up of a team of multi-lingual professionals who are available 24 hours a day to give help and advice.
-They will also help you locate physicians, dentists, or medical facilities and if needed, will even arrange and pay for transportation including an escort if required.
+Another key feature of the World Nomads Travel Insurance is The One Call Assistance Services.
+Made up of a team of multilingual professionals who are available 24 hours a day to give help and advice, this service can be so beneficial in an emergency.
+They can help you locate physicians, dentists, or medical facilities and if needed, can even arrange and pay for transportation including an escort.

 - Trip Cancellations

 Travel insurance is expensive.
 But compared to the thousands of dollars that you may need to potentially spend, it still isn’t much.